apache/buildstream/doc/source/examples/out-of-source-build.rst

 This example points cmake at the src directory in the root of the source.

-In this example, the CMakeLis.txt in the src folder in the root of the source causes the helloworld program to state that it was build from the root of the source project when called.
+In this example, the CMakeLists.txt in the src folder in the root of the source causes the helloworld program to state that it was build from the root of the source project when called.